Spending Christmas Eve Around Europe

 • Book Early: Airline tickets, hotel bookings, and concert or theatrical performances, for example, can be snapped up in a matter of hours during this time of year.

-• Pack Smart: Organize proper clothing for a cold climate, and wear accessories that protect you from a wet environment when doing outdoor activities.
+• Pack Smart: Organize your clothing properly for a cold climate, and wear accessories that protect you from a wet environment when engaging in outdoor activities.

 • Plan Activities: Check the opening times of various attractions.
 Many businesses may be closed by mid-afternoon on December 24th.

-• Embrace Local Customs: Participate in traditional events to enrich your experience.
+• Embrace Local Customs: Participate in traditional events to enrich your experience and truly immerse yourself in the local culture.
 If conducted alone, engage in traditional practices.

 Unique Regional Christmas Eve Celebrations